rsdn/CodeJam/PerfTests/Docs/SourceAnnotations.md

-## Annotating source from previous run log file
+## Annotate source from previous run log file

 Sometimes you have to annotate sources with results obtained from another machine.